 I like to keep things simple.
 So a general statement like, “always lift the weight as explosively as possible and lower it under control,” works pretty well for me in most cases.
-But there are definitely some exercises that you do NOT want to explode on.
-Doing so can result in sloppy form, training muscles other than those you intended, and injury.

 Exercises that you don’t consciously explode on are known as high-tension exercises.
 That means that being tight is more important than being fast.
 Although I’ve always preferred my ladies to be both.